hosua/CalcPlusPlus/README.md

-# MathExprSolver
+# Calc++
-A C++ program that lexes and parses a mathematical expression string, and then calculates the result.
+This is a program made with C++ that parses and calculates a mathematical expression string.

 Uses the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to parse input to be evaluated.